aerisun/aerisun.github.io/index.md

 ## How it works

-When a Milwaukee-area employer agrees to hire an intern, Aerisun, in collaboration with the employer, will recruit an undergraduate intern.
-The employer will assign a data-science problem, and then Aerisun will train the intern and work collaboratively with him to make progress on the problem.
-Regular meetings with the employer will be scheduled to keep the project on track.
+When a Milwaukee-area employer agrees to hire an intern, then Aerisun, in collaboration with the employer, recruits an undergraduate intern.
+The employer assigns a data-science problem, and then Aerisun trains the intern and works collaboratively with him.
+Regular meetings with the employer are held to keep the project on track.

 ## Contact Information